rachlpratt/361_microservice/README.md

 (The due date is March 14th, 2023)

 ## To Receive Data:
-After the request has been made, obtain the text from the HTTP reponse and parse the JSON data using the language of your choice.
+After the request has been made, obtain the text from the HTTP response and parse the JSON data using the language of your choice.
+The JSON object returned will contain one key-value pair: a key "message" and a value containing the message string.

 **Example Python script:**
 ```sh